Meet the friendliest Bear in the automotive retail business!

 Of course, Herod kept his composure during these outtakes.

 There is more to Herod than these commercial outtakes and activism.
-He has lead his dealership to the top in terms of sales among Mitsubishi dealers in his region.
+He tends to have a good track record of converting several auto leads to reach the top in terms of sales among Mitsubishi dealers in his region.
 Also, under his leadership, his store has also garnered other key accolades from Mitsubishi Motors North America in terms of having the best in customer satisfaction among all dealerships nationwide.

 But, how did Herod get there?
 “I think I tripped my way to the top,” said Herod.
 “I started at the dealership part-time as a cashier 22 years ago, answered an ad in the paper for a cashier position, while I was going to college, and in the interview it was discovered that I was going to school for business and marketing.
 And during that interview walked out managing the dealerships newsletters and websites and everything else on top of being a part-time cashier.
 So that was pretty fun.”